 Protection of personal data

 Do you use or store personal data from employees, customers, or others?
 Then you must take extra measures to protect the data.
 This way you ensure the privacy of the people whose data you store.
-You should comply with the European privacy law, the General Data Protection Regulation (GDPR or Algemene Verordening Gegevensbescherming, AVG).
+You must keep to the General Data Protection Regulation (GDPR or Algemene Verordening Gegevensbescherming, AVG), the European privacy law.

 The GDPR applies if your business: